hadley/adv-r/Exceptions-Debugging.md

 * use `message()` to inform the user about something expected - I often do this when filling in important missing arguments that have a non-trivial computation or impact.
-Two examples are `reshape2::melt` package which informs the user what melt and id variables where used if not specific, and `plyr::join` which informs which variables where used to join the two tables.
-You can supress messages with `suppressMessages`.
+Two examples are `reshape2::melt` package, which informs the user what melt and id variables were used if not specified, and `plyr::join`, which informs which variables were used to join the two tables.
+You can suppress messages with `suppressMessages`.

 * use `warning()` for unexpected problems that aren't show stoppers.
   `options(warn = 2)` will turn warnings into errors.
 Warnings are often